 Welcome to the Greensboro Mural Project!
 Founded in 2011, the project engages communities in Greensboro to create public art that shares cross-cultural stories and focuses on social justice.
-As of March 2015, the Greensboro Mural Project has completed three large scale murals: one at the Greensboro Children’s Museum, one at the Interactive Resource Center, one on the corner of Friendly Ave. and Mendenhall Ave, and the project members most recently completed a mural on Spring Garden St. on the wall of Recycles bike shop.
+As of March 2015, the Greensboro Mural Project has completed four large scale murals: one at the Greensboro Children’s Museum, one at the Interactive Resource Center, one on the corner of Friendly Ave. and Mendenhall Ave, and the project members most recently completed a mural on Spring Garden St. on the wall of Recycles bike shop.

 The Greensboro Mural Project was cofounded by Alyzza May and Katrina Siladi in 2011 when the pair were working in the Edible Schoolyard at the Greensboro Children’s Museum.
 There the two discovered their mutual passion for murals and creating large art in the community.
 The friends had been following the Beehive Collective in Maine, an artist collective that creates massive, multimedia, educational campaigns to confront the Western Hemisphere’s greatest political challenges.
-They were also interested in the work of Judy Baca, a muralist and professor who organized the Great Wall of LA.
+They were also interested in the work of Judy Baca, a Chicana muralist and professor who organized the Great Wall of LA.
 The duo knew a similar project, engaging the community in the reclamation of public space, could happen in Greensboro.

 Within three months Alyzza and Kat had organized the project’s first mural through the Greensboro Children’s Museum where the Edible Schoolyard resides.
 In order to develop the mural’s design, the girls surveyed almost 300 people, asking the question, “What would make Greensboro a healthier city?”
 The responses, many of them given by children at the museum, were synthesized into a design by lead muralist Kathleen Kennedy, who was already responsible for murals at Guilford College and Wesley Long Hospital.

 The painting was started in July of 2011 and finished within a month.
-Alyzza sees the mural as a map of Greensboro’s goals and hopes as assessed by the community in 2011, a benchmark to look back on as we move forward.
+The team sees the mural as a map of Greensboro’s goals and hopes as assessed by the community in 2011, a benchmark to look back on as we move forward.